cyclone-project/cyclone-project.github.io/_posts/2016-09-14-cyclone-present-at-netcloud2016.md

 A challenging factor for application deployment and exploitation within the CYCLONE infrastructure  is its highly dynamic nature, which raises the need for control  methods that quickly adapt to – or even anticipate to –  changing  circumstances.
 In  this paper we present  the solution that allows for performance optimization of the running applications  within CYCLONE.
-This solution  is  envisioned  as an eternal  software solution which can be integrated with Slip- Stream, a cloud automation
-and management platform.
+This solution  is  envisioned  as an eternal  software solution which can be integrated with SlipStream, a cloud automation and management platform.
 Based on the analysis of the measurement  data, a number of actions may be taken.
 These actions may include re-scaling of the cloud resources,  re-deployment  of the application, or choosing of the alternative deployment of the same application.
 The core of our solution  is  the analytics  engine,  and, for a given  scenario,  we illustrate the some of the engine algorithms.